Weliras/sam-file-analyzer/README.md

 * 16.02.
 2022:
   * Modified result outputs from some functions
   * Main HTML output file was made.
 Contains Virus coverage table, Gene coverage table
+* 18.02.
+2022:
+  * Added graphs to html output using JS.
+Pie graphs show percentual coverage of each virus by its genes.
+  * Made tables more user friendly (Show more, sorted records, sorted graphs)
+  * .txt files with percentual coverage -> .json files, because of transfer of data to JS graphs.